The Right Size Hot Propane Water Heater Will Mean More Efficiency

 At higher water usage, the differences are less noticeable.

-Tankless heaters take up less space, but conventional heater models tend to be less expensive to buy and install.
+Tankless heaters take up less space, but conventional heater models tend to be less expensive to buy, install, and maintain.
 When all is said and done, it’s down to personal preference.

 No matter what model you favor, though, there’s one key question you have to answer:

-Just what size of propane hot water heater is best for my house?
+Just what size propane hot water heater is best for my house?

 Size is the main factor in whether you’ll have enough hot water at a reasonable cost.